webuild-consortium/webuild-github-policies/docs/06-security-and-compliance.md

 ### 1.3 Security Objectives

+The following objectives guide all security practices:

 1. **Confidentiality:** Protect sensitive information from unauthorized access
-2. **Integrity:** Ensure code and data are not tampered with
+2. **Integrity:** Ensure code and data remain unaltered and trustworthy
-3. **Availability:** Maintain access to resources when needed
+3. **Availability:** Maintain reliable access to resources when needed
-4. **Accountability:** Track and audit all activities
+4. **Accountability:** Track and audit all activities for transparency
 5. **Compliance:** Meet all legal and regulatory requirements

 ### 1.4 Shared Responsibility

-Security is everyone's responsibility:
+Security is a shared responsibility across all roles:

 | Role | Security Responsibilities |
 |------|--------------------------|